-The Water Quality Management Section provides services in support of the Department's mission by protecting, maintaining, and where necessary, rehabilitating the quality of Manitoba's aquatic ecosystems.
-This is done through the application of principals and policies of sustainable development and through the innovative management of risks.
+The Water Quality Management Section provides services in support of the Department's mission by protecting, maintaining, and where necessary, improving the quality of Manitoba waters and aquatic ecosystems.
+This mandate is accomplished through the application of the best available scientific knowledge, the principles and policies of sustainable development, and through the practical and innovative management of risks.

-The Water Quality Management Section is comprised of six full time professionals, one part time professional, and often several others on term, part-time, or students with expertise in various areas of aquatic ecology, water chemistry, biology, limnology, groundwater hydrogeology, statistical analyses, plus other related disciplines.
+The Water Quality Management Section is comprised of ten full time professionals, support staff and often several students with expertise in various areas of aquatic ecology, water chemistry, biology, limnology, statistical analyses, and other related disciplines.

 Partners, Stakeholders, and Clients:

 The Section provides technical and scientific support to a varied array of partners, stakeholders, and clients including; Indigenous communities, Government of Canada departments, neighbouring international and provincial jurisdictions, provincial government departments, municipalities, consultants, industries, volunteer lake and stream stewardship groups, conservation districts, non-governmental organizations, students, educators, and the public.